Historic cemeteries offer Halloween tours of famous dead

 The non-profit organization offers 15 tours a week in St. Louis Cemetery No. 1 and Lafayette Cemetery No. 1, she said.

-At St. Louis Cemetery No. 1, tourists often mark the grave of rumored voodoo queen Marie Laveau, a 19th-century Creole hairdresser who lived in New Orleans, with three red X's, she said.
+At St. Louis Cemetery No. 1, tourists often mark the grave of rumoured voodoo queen Marie Laveau, a 19th-century Creole hairdresser who lived in New Orleans, with three red X's, she said.

 "They think it has some kind of voodoo connection," Green said.
 "People who are familiar with voodoo know that grave desecration is one the highest negatives you can do.
 It does not bring you any luck at all."